AICC/CMI-5_Spec_Current/cmi5_spec.md

 ###7.2.4 Types of Statements
 The statements issued within an AU session could fall within the following categories:

-* "cmi5 defined" - Statements using cmi5 defined verbs, category Id's, and cmi5 content templates.
+* "cmi5 defined" - Statements using cmi5 defined verbs, category id's, and cmi5 content templates.
 * "cmi5 allowed" - Statements using any verbs and cmi5 content templates (but NOT including cmi5 category id's)
 * "cmi5 not-allowed" - Any statements not conforming with the cmi5 specification.